ctglab/ENEO/docs/hpc.md

 Then inside the folder `worflow/profile` you'll find for each of the supported method (SLURM/SGE) two configuration files: one with the string `v8` in the name, used by Snakemake version >8.0.0, and a legacy `config.yaml`, for older versions.

-!!! tip
+!!! info
     The following notes reported examples using the legacy config file.
 However, the relevant edits are the same!

 ## Singularity args